Grand Festive Sale is LIVE! 🎉

 Understanding the colour coding of number plates is the first step in identifying who owns what, and what kind of vehicle they’re driving.
 It goes far further than just understanding “what does a blue number plate in India mean?”

-Plate Type Text colour Background colour Meaning
+Plate Type Text Colour Background Colour Meaning

 Private Vehicles Black White Standard private use